missionpinball/mpf-docs/mechs/lights/gis.rst

 machines split their GI into non-dimmable (which used still used AC) and switched their dimmable to DC.
 Some machines also have "enable" relays that must be activated first before certain GI strings will work.
+In general those bulbs are the same models as used for inserts (#44 and #47 for EM and early SS; #444/#555/#249 for later SS; #906 for later machines).

+GI string might also be
+:doc:`connected to a driver <coils_as_lights>` and not part of a light matrix.
+In recent machines LEDs are used but still driven in strings.

 Config
 ------